maarten-pennings/TFLcam/README.md

 (e.g. which area of the camera to crop, how much to subsample) and what is the output of the TensorFlow model (how many classes, what are their names).

-This means that by writing the two files to the SD card, one can configure the TFLcam to be either a rock-paper-scissors classifier or a simple Lego brick classifier.
+This means that by writing the two files to the SD card, one can configure the TFLcam to be either a rock-paper-scissors classifier or, for example, a simple Lego brick classifier.

 ## Architecture

-The core componets of the TFLcam project are
+The core components of the TFLcam project are
  - TensorFlow Lite interpreter
  - command interpreter
  - camera driver